 Video Credit: The Kea Conservation Trust.
 The Kea in flight is a potent symbol of empowerment and freedom.
 This inspiring and majestic bird, along with many other species, directly reply on our proactively saving biodiverse regions.
 Corballis Communication is a keen supporter of conserving biodiversity in our threatened natural environment.
 We contribute annually to named organisations that undertake conservation projects and Earth defence battles.
 Read more.

 Tony Corballis has an insatiable appetite for understanding people and supporting their progress, with 23 years of coaching, training and learner assessment under his belt.
-His main expertise lies in the communication aspects of executive presence and leadership transition, in self-promotion and interview strategy for employability training, in voice and speech development, speech writing and and presentation skills.
+His main expertise lies in the communication aspects of executive presence and leadership transition, in self-promotion, employability and interview strategy, and also in voice and speech development, speech writing and presentation skills.

 Tony Corballis has coached a huge number of managers, senior executives, directors and several c-suite, allowing him intimate insights into high-level corporate business life.

 Further to this, his own prior organisational experience spans departmental restructure consultancy, departmental line management, operational strategy implementation, financial accountability and bringing about culture change in a public sector institution embittered by industrial dispute.